kmsimust/Final_Project_2/README.md

     2. Download all the files
     3. Make sure you are in the game folder.
+    4. Go to scripts and go in main.py
-    4. Run the game in main.py
+    5. Run the game in main.py

 # Controls
     <^> arrows: using for moving and selecting.